Why is "crime" spelled this way?

 Step 1: Syllable Breakdown

-crimeRule: I and Y can say short or long 'i' in syllable, Silent E makes vowel longSpelling rules applied: I and Y can say short or long 'i' in syllable, Silent E makes vowel long
+crimeRule: Silent E makes vowel longSpelling rules applied: Silent E makes vowel long

 Step 2: Words Spelt From crime